-Planning for Peak Earning Years in Tennessee and South Carolina
+Planning for Peak Earning Years in Tennessee, South Carolina, and Florida

 Are you between age 40 and 55?
 If yes, then congratulations.
 Research has shown that you are in your peak earning years.
 And that is a very good thing.